 “It is not the job of the female teacher to make the Bible relevant or palatable to women.
 It is her job to teach the text responsibly.”

 In short, I highly recommend this book and hope you will check it out on your own!
 I will be adding more of her books to my reading list as well (pictured).

-(Obviously, as with any book, I do not necessarily endorse everything in the book, or anything else the author has written.
+(As with any book, I do not necessarily endorse everything in the book, or anything else the author has written.)

 The books shared are affiliate links.
 I do not receive any compensation for sharing this post, sharing my thoughts or posting these links.
 However, if you choose to click these links and purchase the items mentioned, I will receive a small commission to help my family and ministry.)